benbell95/better_biplot/README.md

 ## Grouping data

 `bb_biplot()` allows you to use up to three groups to style the plot points, with the arguments `group`, `group2`, and `group3`.
-These are optional, and you can style the plot without using groups, but using groups makes styling easier and automated, and also allows legends to be plotted.
+These are optional, and you can style the plot without using groups, but using groups makes styling easier and automated.

-Grouping data allows [ellipses and/or convex hulls](#Ellipses-and-Convex-hulls) to be plotted, and also allows plot [legends](#Legends) to be added.
+Grouping data also allows [ellipses and/or convex hulls](#Ellipses-and-Convex-hulls) to be plotted, as well as allowing plot [legends](#Legends) to be added.

 Group objects should be a factor, with a length that matches the number of data observations.
 For example, in the `iris` dataset, the fifth column "Species" is a grouping of the data, and this can be converted to a factor. `gr <- as.factor(iris[,5])`.
 If an object is supplied that is not a factor, the function will attempt to convert it.